bofenghuang/vigogne/README.md

 This repository offers multiple options for inference and deployment, including Google Colab notebooks, Gradio demos, [FastChat](https://github.com/lm-sys/FastChat), and [vLLM](https://vllm.ai).
 It also offers guidance on conducting experiments using [llama.cpp](https://github.com/ggerganov/llama.cpp) on your personal computer.

 More information can be found in [vigogne/inference](docs/inference.md).

+## Application

+This repository provides integration examples for incorporating Vigogne models into diverse application ecosystems, including [LangChain](https://github.com/langchain-ai/langchain).

+More information can be found in [vigogne/application](docs/application.md).

 ## Data